 2. Work for the Immigration / Custom Services

 This is one area in which you can flourish handsomely with your knowledge in a foreign language.
-Government agencies such as the immigration and custom departments will find your resume attractive due to your skills in a foreign language.
+Foreign Language Jobs in embassy or Government agencies such as the immigration and custom departments will find your resume attractive due to your skills in a foreign language.

 Imagine you have a qualification in the Spanish language and the government is out looking for personnel to fill various positions in the nation’s embassies in Spanish speaking territories like Latin America and Spain itself.
 Your resume will definitely receive priority, among other things, ahead of others who don’t have such qualification.